 Note: Anyone even vaguely new to the miles and points world should read this post before proceeding.

-This may or may not be a sale to consider depending on how you plan to spend any points you buy.
-Don’t buy Marriott Bonvoy points if you don’t have a plan for how you’re going to use them but buy as many as you need if you can lock in a booking now (for any bookable date in the future) in which the points you purchase offer your a good saving on the cash rate you would otherwise have had to pay.
+This may or may not be a good sale depending on how you plan to spend the points you buy.
+Don’t buy Marriott Bonvoy points if you don’t plan to use them in the near future, but buy as many as you need if you can lock in a booking now (for any bookable date in the future) in which the points you purchase offer your a good saving on the cash rate you would otherwise have had to pay.

 As usual, following my frequently given advice is probably the best way forward:

 - Find out the cost of a night at the properties you would like to visit (at the time of year you would like to travel)